Independent Home Insurance Broker Serving the Yuba-Sutter Region

 Ordinance or law coverage pays the additional cost of rebuilding a damaged home to current California building code standards.
 Older homes in Yuba City and Marysville may be required to meet current seismic, electrical, and energy efficiency codes during a major reconstruction even if the original structure was legally built under older standards.
 Standard policies do not automatically include this coverage at adequate limits.
 We include an ordinance or law discussion in every review of older homes.

-How do I get a homeowners insurance quote in Yuba City?
+How do I get a home insurance quote in Yuba City?

 Call our office at (530) 674-5054 or complete our online quote form.
 We will ask about your home’s age, construction type, location, current coverage, and any recent losses.
 We then check standard market options across our carrier network and come back with coverage recommendations tailored to your specific home and situation.

-Oakview Insurance Services is the go-to homeowners insurance agency for families throughout the Yuba-Sutter region.
-Whether you are buying your first home, navigating a non-renewal, dealing with wildfire exposure, or simply looking for an independent advisor who shops the market honestly on your behalf, we are ready to help.
-We never stopped writing homeowners insurance in California, and we have the carrier depth and experience to find a solution for your home.
+Oakview Insurance Services is the go-to home insurance agency for families throughout the Yuba-Sutter region.
+Whether you are buying your first home, navigating a non-renewal, dealing with wildfire exposure, or looking for an independent advisor who shops the market honestly, we are ready to help.
+We never stopped writing home insurance in California, and we have the carrier depth and experience to find a solution for your home.

 Call (530) 674-5054 or start your quote online.
 We serve homeowners throughout Yuba City, Marysville, and the greater Yuba-Sutter region.